Lesterpaintstheworld/terminal-velocity/duplicate_analysis_report.md

 ## Action Plan for Content Duplication Detection

+1. **Content Duplication Detection:**
+   - Begin by scanning the narrative files to identify semantically similar content.
+This will involve analyzing the text patterns to detect both exact and partial overlaps.
+Document the identified duplications for further tracking.

+2. **Safe Consolidation Strategy:**
+   - Once the duplicates are documented, formulate a strategy for merging the duplicate content.
+This will ensure that the context and meaning are preserved during the integration process.

+3. **Pre-consolidation Checks:**
+   - Conduct thorough pre-consolidation checks to assess the potential impacts on the system.
+This will include verifying that all necessary information is captured and ready for merging.

+These steps will ensure a structured approach to identifying and consolidating duplicate content while maintaining the integrity of the narrative.

 1. **Content Duplication Detection**:
    - Begin by scanning the narrative files, particularly focusing on the `./story/` and `./characters/` directories, as these are likely to contain overlapping content.
    - Identify and document instances of duplicate content, including semantically similar passages and any partial overlaps.